ewbell94/SurAscreen/README.md

 ## Repository Contents

 + **Bash**
+  * **assemblefpt.sh** creates an aggregate .fpt structure file from the molecules specified in a res-like file
   * **assemblesdf.sh** creates an aggregate .sdf structure file from the molecules specified in a res-like file
   * **fetchlib.sh** fetches tar files from the sciurus server and decompresses them
   * **procres.sh** processes results of a segment of the ZINC library